-- Care for a family member
+- Care for a sick family member

 That said, there are some factors that push people to seek new employment opportunities that are directly connected to an individual’s experience at your company.
-These factors might be influenced by your company culture, values, work environment, or leadership team — all elements that fall within your company's control.
+These factors might be influenced by your company culture, values, work environment, or leadership team — all elements that fall within your organization’s control.
 Some common reasons employees become unsatisfied with their jobs and look for employment elsewhere are:

 - Lack of career growth opportunities

 - Lack of job security

 - Poor management

 “There are many reasons people leave their jobs, and most of the top reasons boil down to people being dissatisfied and disengaged with their work — or both,” noted Crispina Wilson-Jones, previously a People operations executive at online learning and development platform Learnerbly.
 “And both of these are often within an organization’s control.”

 While every company will have its own unique areas that need improvement, there are a few overarching trends HR leaders should be aware of.
 According to a study released by consulting firm McKinsey & Company, the top three reasons employees cited for leaving their jobs between April 2021 and April 2022 were a lack of career development and advancement opportunities (41%), inadequate total compensation (36%), and uncaring or uninspiring leaders (34%).
 It’s important to keep these three key factors in mind as you create an employee retention strategy; you might find that some of them exist within your own company.